-LEXER aims to reduce as much rick as possible to protect liquidity provider's fund and to provide a safe and fair protocol for traders to swap and trade perpetual future contracts.
-Here are some risk controls have been taken and we will continue to monitor and add measure to avoid on forward.
+LEXER aims to reduce risk as much as possible in order to protect liquidity provider's fund and to provide a safe and fair protocol for traders to swap and trade perpetual future contracts.

-Risk: Bots could take advantage of knowing the next Oracle price to harm our liquidity pool if they front run the price update transaction with a favorable trade with the knowledge of next price.
+Risk: By knowing the next Oracle price, bots could potentially harm the liquidity pool if they frontrun the price update transaction with that knowledge.

-Risk: Manipulators could take deterministic profit by making future contract trades from manipulating oracle price, which potentially drains the liquidity pool.
+Risk: Manipulators could potentially take deterministic profit by making future contract trades by manipulating the oracle price and draining the liquidity pool.

-Control: Multiple past exploits indicates that simply getting price feed from Chainlink does not reflect the actual market condition and majority of manipulation take advantage on thin depth of liquidity to move the market toward their favour and execute an exploit.
+Control: Multiple past exploits indicate that simply getting Chainlink price feeds may not reflect the actual market condition and that the majority of manipulation takes advantage on thin depth of liquidity to move the market and execute an exploit.

-Implementation: After considerable time of research, our oracle price would take order-book depth from different centralized exchange, Binacne, OKX and Bybit into consideration.
-Lexer also has standards in picking markets with rich liquidity depth or high market cap to further decrease the manipulation risk.
+Implementation: After considerable research, our oracle price takes orderbook depth from different centralized exchanges, such as Binance, OKX and Bybit into consideration.
+Lexer also has standards in picking markets with rich liquidity depth or high market cap to further decrease the chance of manipulation risk.